-From the desk of Anne E. Hirsh, M.S., CDPM, Associate Director
+From the desk of Anne E. Hirsh, M.S., CDPM, Director of Collaborations, Evaluation, and Reporting

 Does your workplace have a conduct policy that addresses bullying and harassment?
 If so, have employees and supervisors been trained on the policy and would they know where to find it if needed?
 The Workplace Bullying Institute (WBI) 2014 U.S. Workplace Bullying Survey tells us that 27% of Americans have suffered abusive conduct at work, 21% have witnessed it, and 72% are aware that workplace bullying happens.
 According to EEOC Chair Jenny R. Yang, workplace harassment is alleged in approximately 30% of all charges filed with the EEOC.
 For more than a year now the EEOC has had a Select Task Force on the Study of Harassment in the Workplace.
 This is an important issue for employers to pay attention to.

 The WBI defines workplace bullying as “repeated, health-harming mistreatment of one or more persons (the targets) by one or more perpetrators.
 It is abusive conduct that is:

 - Work interference - sabotage - which prevents work from getting done; or

 If harassment in the workplace is severe enough, an employer can be held liable.
 Not all bullying activity would be considered harassment for purposes of Federal law, but employers will still want to address the behavior.
 Employers need to understand how the EEOC defines harassment and who in the workplace may be protected by various Federal laws.
 Harassment is a form of employment discrimination that violates Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, (ADEA), and the ADA of 1990.
 The EEOC does a great job of defining what could constitute harassment and who may be covered by the various laws.